 At current time, tax deductible donations are made to the 501(c)3 charity:

 For specific studies with clearly defined budgets, a link to a Fundly campaign will be created outlining the project and fundraising goal.
-Donated money then goes to Orange County Wildlife Foundation where it is held until the project is funded.
+Donated money then goes to the Tia Greenberg Foundation for Exotic Animal Research where it is held until the project is funded.
 Donations exceeding the goal will go into the ‘general fund’.
 However, the plan is to turn off the funding campaign once the goal is reached.

-Once a defined project has been determined fully funded by the fundraising campaign, Orange County Wildlife Foundation reviews the study and costs.
+Once a defined project has been determined fully funded by the fundraising campaign, the Tia Greenberg Foundation for Exotic Animal Research reviews the study and costs.
 If approved, the Foundation pays the expenses to the research team(s) requesting financial support.

 If the donation goal is not reached, the Foundation may choose to use general funds to make up the deficit, request an additional funding campaign or other donation money or postpone funding the study (in which case money would go into the general fund).